Learning objectives:

 First things first—open up the same Figma file you were working on yesterday.
 (It should show up in the “Recent” tab on the Figma home screen.)

-Just like we did yesterday, hit F to select the Frame tool, and pick iPhone 8 from the options on the right of the window.
+Just like we did yesterday, hit [[F]] to select the Frame tool, and pick iPhone SE from the options on the right of the window.
 Then let’s set a background color for this screen.
-With the new Frame selected, look over to the Inspector on the right of the Figma window.
-Click the white square under where it says “Background”, and choose a color.
-We’ve gone for #2F80ED, which is the shade of blue in the bottom-left of Figma’s default color swatches.
+While the new Frame is selected, look over to the Properties panel on the right of the Figma window.
+Click the white square under where it says “Fill”, and choose a color.
+We’ve gone for #2F80ED, which is the shade of blue.

 2. Add a column grid